smaremanda/add-in-docs/reference/shared/projectdocument/getmaxtaskindexasync-method.md

 ## Example

 The following code example calls  **getMaxTaskIndexAsync** to get the maximum index of the collection of tasks in the current project.
-Then it uses the returned value with the[getTaskByIndexAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method to get each task GUID.
+Then it uses the returned value with the [getTaskByIndexAsync](../reference/shared/projectdocument/getselectedtaskasync-method.md) method to get each task GUID.

 The example assumes your add-in has a reference to the jQuery library and that the following page controls are defined in the content div in the page body.